willclarkson/lsstScratchWIC/README.md

-to precomputed metrics are set (if you are using precomputed metrics).~~ **Update 2016-04-11:** OpSim runs from 2016 January onwards have different column definitions, and MAF has been updated to follow the new convention.
-The result is not backwards-compatible.
+to precomputed metrics are set (if you are using precomputed metrics).~~ **Update 2016-04-11:** OpSim runs from 2016 January onwards have different column definitions, and MAF has been updated to follow the new convention - which is not backwards compatible.
 The routines in **python/** and **notebooks/** in this repository should work with the 2016-era OpSim and sims_maf.